iSECPartners/LibTech-Auditing-Cheatsheet/README.md

     * Does the application take steps to prevent sensitive data in memory from being swapped to disk?
 * Does the application securely zero memory for sensitive data before free()-ing it?
     * Does it use a cleanse function instead of memset, which may be optimized out by the compiler?
 See http://www.viva64.com/en/b/0178/
+* What sensitive information is exposed if the user has malware?
+    * What informaiton can a keylogger or screengrabber see?
+    * Can the malware access sensitive stored data?
+(All the time?
+Some of the time?)

 ## Cryptography - Generic